Table of Contents

 Reference for additional reading

-Snippet from Wikipedia: Skynet (Terminator)
+- Snippet from Wikipedia: Skynet (Terminator)

-Skynet is an artificial neural network-based conscious group mind and artificial general superintelligence system that serves as the antagonistic force of the Terminator franchise.
+Skynet is a fictional artificial neural network-based conscious group mind and artificial general superintelligence system that serves as the antagonistic force of the Terminator franchise.
+Skynet is an AGI, an ASI and a Singularity.

 In the first film, it is stated that Skynet was created by Cyberdyne Systems for SAC-NORAD.
-When Skynet gained self-awareness, humans tried to deactivate it, prompting it to retaliate with a countervalue nuclear attack in self-defense, an event which humankind in (or from) the future refers to as Judgment Day.
+When Skynet gained self-awareness, humans tried to deactivate it, prompting it to retaliate with a countervalue nuclear attack, an event which humankind in (or from) the future refers to as Judgment Day.
 In this future, John Connor forms a human resistance against Skynet's machines—which include Terminators—and ultimately leads the resistance to victory.
 Throughout the film series, Skynet sends various Terminator models back in time to attempt to kill Connor and ensure Skynet's victory.

 The system is rarely depicted visually in any of the Terminator media, since it is an artificial intelligence system.
 In Terminator Salvation, Skynet made its first onscreen appearance on a monitor primarily portrayed by English actress Helena Bonham Carter and other actors.
 Its physical manifestation is played by English actor Matt Smith in Terminator Genisys.
 In addition, actors Ian Etheridge, Nolan Gross and Seth Meriwether portrayed holographic variations of Skynet with Smith.